 Early Life and Education

 Christian Wilhelm Erich Haub, known as Christian W.E.
-Haub, was born in 1964.
-He is a German-American billionaire businessman.
-He spent his childhood in Germany.
-Haub earned a Master's degree in Social and Economic Sciences from the Vienna University of Economics and Business Administration.
+Haub, was born in 1964 in Tacoma, Washington, USA.
+He is a German-American businessman.
+He comes from a prominent German business family, receiving an excellent education from the Vienna University of Economics and Business Administration.

 Rise to Success